 Being a professional speaker can be exciting.
 You have to remember that it’s still a business that needs to be built and run like a business.
 20-year speaking veteran Rick Davis and I recently spoke about how to build your business as a professional speaker.

-The first thing Rick says you need if you want to be a successful speaker: You need to run your speaking business like a business.
+The first thing Rick says you need if you want to be a successful speaker and build a professional speaking business: You need to run your speaking business like a business.
 A company has operating costs, employees that you pay salaries to, a payroll to make, a business has to have a marketing plan, and more.
 A business has to decide how to incorporate; will you be an LLC?
 Or an S-Corp?
 Etc. Many speakers focus mainly on designing content and sharpening their speaking skills while leaving the business elements left to chance.

 When Rick delivers a speech, he figures he’ll retain about half of the fee.
 The other half goes into running his business.